MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-whats-new-in-the-mobile-apps.md

 ### Support for passing URL parameters to paginated reports (Android)

-Support for passing parameters to paginated reports via the URL now comes to Android!.
+Support for passing parameters to paginated reports via the URL now comes to Android!
 Passing parameters via the report URL automatically sets the report parameters to those values.
 [Learn more](../../paginated-reports/report-builder-url-pass-parameters.md)

 ## May 2021
 ### Support for passing URL parameters to paginated reports (iOS)